ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/loading-and-querying-data-with-hadoop/tutorial.md

 ```

-## Upload Sample Data Into HDFS
+## Upload Data Into HDFS

-2.1) Select the HDFS `Files View` from the Views menu on the navigation bar.
+Select the HDFS `Files View` from the Views menu on the navigation bar.
 The Files View allows you to view the Hortonworks Data Platform (HDP) file store.
 The HDFS file system is separate from the local file system.

 ![Navigate to the Files View](assets/files-view-navigate.jpg)

-2.2) Navigate to `/tmp` by clicking on the "**tmp**" folder.
+Navigate to `/tmp` by clicking on the "**tmp**" folder.
 Select "**New Folder**" and name it `maria_dev`.

 ![Create a new folder](assets/files-view-create-folder.jpg)